Binary branching processes with Moran type interactions: Main results

-\begin{rem} The functions $b^{i_0}$ and $\kappa^{i_0}$ are the rate at which the particle $i$ in the system branches and is killed respectively (in addition to hard killing events occurring when a particle hits the absorbing set $\partial$).
-The simplest situation is when $b^{i_0}(x^i,\,i\in s)=b(x_{i_0})$ and $\kappa^{i_0}(x_i,\,i\in s)=\kappa(x_{i_0})$, but other configurations are possible.
-We emphasise that the balance condition~\eqref{eq:balance} is crucial to ensure the relation with the semigroup $Q$ defined in the next section, and should not be considered a technical assumption. \end{rem}
+\begin{rem} The functions $b^{i_0}$ and $\kappa^{i_0}$ are the rate at which the particle $i_0$ in the system branches and is killed respectively (in addition to hard killing events occurring when a particle hits the absorbing set $\partial$).
+We emphasise that the balance condition~\eqref{eq:balance} is crucial to ensure the relation with the semigroup $Q$ defined in the next section, and should not be considered a technical assumption.
+Extending our results to situations where $b^{i_0}$ and $\kappa^{i_0}$ do not satisfy~\eqref{eq:balance} is the subject of ongoing work. \end{rem}

 \begin{rem} The functions $p^{i_0}$ (respectively $q^{i_0}$) denote the probability that a killing event (respectively a branching event) triggers a branching (respectively a killing) among the particles in the system.
 We call such an event a \textit{resampling event} (respectively a \textit{selection event}).
 In the context of Moran type models, they correspond to \textit{selection by death} events (respectively \textit{selection by birth} events).
 Condition~\eqref{eq:constraint} prevents a resampling event from occurring when the population decreases to $0$ particles.
 We emphasize that, since $\partial$ is a set, $p^{i_0}$ may depend on the killing location. \end{rem}